Esteury Ruiz: Milwaukee Brewers

-On August 1, 2022, the Padres traded Ruiz, Taylor Rogers, Dinelson Lamet and prospect Robert Gasser to the Milwaukee Brewers for Josh Hader.
+On August 1, 2022, the Padres traded Ruiz, Taylor Rogers, Dinelson Lamet,+ and prospect Robert Gasser to the Milwaukee Brewers for Josh Hader.
 In 2022, he batted .332/.447/.526 in 437 at bats.
 Ruiz led the minor leagues in stolen bases, with 85, while being caught 14 times, and was third in the minor leagues in times hit by pitch with 27.

 Oakland Athletics / Athletics

 On December 12, 2022, the Oakland Athletics acquired Ruiz from the Brewers in a three-team trade in which the Atlanta Braves acquired Sean Murphy, the Brewers acquired William Contreras, Joel Payamps, and Justin Yeager, and the Athletics also acquired Manny Piña, Kyle Muller, Freddy Tarnok, and Royber Salinas.

 On March 25, 2023, manager Mark Kotsay announced that Ruiz had made the Opening Day roster.
 In a July 5 game against the Detroit Tigers, he stole his 43rd base of the season.
 In doing so, he set the A's rookie record for stolen bases in a season, surpassing the previous record of 42 set by Mitchell Page in 1977.
 On July 7, the A's placed Ruiz on the 10-day injured list with a shoulder injury.
 He was the MLB stolen base leader at the time of the injury.
 In 132 games for Oakland, Ruiz hit .254/.309/.345 with five home runs, 47 RBI, and 67 stolen bases.
 His stolen base tally set a new AL rookie stolen base record, surpassing Kenny Lofton's 66 steals from 1992.

 Ruiz was optioned to the Triple-A Las Vegas Aviators on April 1, 2024 but was recalled on April 15 after J. D. Davis was placed on the injury list.
 In 29 games for Oakland, he slashed .200/.270/.382 with two home runs, eight RBI, and five stolen bases.
-He was placed on the injured list with a strained left wrist on May 23 and transferred to the 60–day injured list on September 4, ending his season.
+He was placed on the injured list with a strained left wrist on May 23 and transferred to the 60-day injured list on September 4, ending his season.

 Ruiz was again optioned to Las Vegas to begin the 2025 season and was designated for assignment on March 30 after only two games.

 Los Angeles Dodgers

-On April 2, 2025, the Los Angeles Dodgers acquired Ruiz from the Athletics in exchange for minor league pitcher Carlos Duran.
-Ruiz played 66 games for the Triple-A Oklahoma City Comets before he was recalled by the Dodgers on July 3, 2025, after Max Muncy was placed on the injured list.
+On April 2, 2025, the Los Angeles Dodgers acquired Ruiz from the Athletics for minor league pitcher Carlos Duran.
+Ruiz played 66 games for the Triple-A Oklahoma City Comets before he was recalled by the Dodgers on July 3, after Max Muncy was placed on the injured list.
 With the Dodgers, he played in 19 games, with four hits in 21 at-bats, including one home run, before being optioned back to the minors on August 8.
 He finished the season with Oklahoma City, where he played in a total of 104 games with a .303 batting average, 16 home runs, 60 RBI and 62 stolen bases.

+Miami Marlins

+On December 29, 2025, the Dodgers traded Ruiz to the Miami Marlins for minor league pitcher Adriano Marrero.